 Schack Institute of Real Estate

-Board member of the Burning Man Project and had a first-row seat when Black Rock City was cancelled due to the pandemic, and Burning Man then decided to create five different Metaverse-inspired worlds.
-Over the past two years, he has been involved in the Metaverse, including not only the development of various virtual worlds but also in the use of virtual reality to model real estate developments and review design changes before they are implemented.
+A board member of the Burning Man Project, Matt had a first-row seat when Black Rock City was canceled due to the pandemic, and Burning Man then decided to create five different metaverse-inspired worlds.
+Over the past two years, he has been involved in emerging technologies, including not only the development of various virtual worlds but also in the use of virtual reality to model real estate developments and review design changes before they are implemented.
 He has a dream of creating an urban lab where people can: come together in a virtual city and fly over Hudson Yards in action (as a case study); view how specific buildings are being built and how they may impact the surrounding city as part of an urban planning prototype space.

 Jenny McPhee